oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 * Upload a TLS/SSL certificate: Upload the pre-signed certificate now.
 * Identify an Azure Key Vault: The Key Vault must already contain the certificate and its password stored as secrets.
-* Generate a self-signed frontend certificate: generate a self-signed frontend certificate and apply it during deployment.
+* Generate a self-signed front-end certificate: Generate a self-signed front-end certificate and apply it during deployment.

 **Upload a TLS/SSL certificate**